BRG-research/compas_singular/docsource/01_getting_started.rst

 Rhino
 =====

-:mod:`compas_pattern` is developed independent of the functionality of CAD software.
+:mod:`singular` is developed independent of the functionality of CAD software.
 However, CAD software is still necessary in a computational design environment for visualising and interacting with datastructures and geometrical objects.
 For the examples presented in this documentation, `Rhinoceros <https://www.rhino3d.com/>`_ is chosen as the CAD software for user interaction and visualisation of script results.
 For a more detailed information on how to install COMPAS and its packages for Rhino, please refer to `Working in Rhino <https://compas-dev.github.io/main/renvironments/rhino.html>`_ page of the COMPAS documentation.

-In order to install :mod:`compas_pattern` for Rhino, do
+In order to install :mod:`singular` for Rhino, do

 ::

     $ python -m compas_rhino.uninstall
     $ python -m compas_rhino.install
-    $ python -m compas_rhino.install -p compas_pattern
+    $ python -m compas_rhino.install -p singular

 Every time a new file is opened in Rhino, be sure to reset the Python Scritp Engine before running scripts.